dwightjack/yuzu/docs/packages/yuzu/README.md

 ### ES5 Usage

-In development environments that don't support ES6 `class`es (like IE11), you can use the static `YZ.extend` function to achieve the same result:
+In development environments that don't support ES6 [`class`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes) (like IE11), you can use the static `YZ.extend` function to achieve the same result:

 ```js
 var Counter = YZ.extend(YZ.Component, {